 When you’re in Canada for a longer period, there are car-related things that you’ll address.
 In Ontario, an International Driver’s Permit, or IDP, is required.
 This must be obtained in your home country.
 You can’t apply for it after arriving in Canada.
 After the three-month point is passed, most visits have ended and immigration may have started, and that has a number of additional requirements.

 Upon Immigrating to Ontario

-The car ownership and licensing process is multi-staged.
+The car ownership and licensing process are multi-staged.
 Prior to registration, you’ll need to obtain an Ontario drivers’ license.
 This may be a simple matter of paperwork and short written and eyesight tests.
-Rarely will you be required to take a full driving test if you’re already licensed.
+Rarely will you be required to take a full driving test if you’re already licensed?
 With that in place, it’s time to obtain insurance.

 To prepare for insurance shopping, understanding how insurers build a policy price is helpful.
 A driver’s record and insurance claims history are key to establishing personal risk data.
 Without history in Ontario, a driver from another country may appear to be a new, previously uninsured driver despite years of experience and clean driving in another country.
 It may be helpful to obtain a driver’s abstract from your home country, along with a statement from your insurance company including a description of your claims history.
 Insurers may or may not act on this information, however.

 Regardless of what you pay for insurance, it’s necessary to register ownership of your vehicle in Ontario.
 If your car isn’t registered, you can’t buy Ontario license plates.
 Each of these three things must be in place to legally drive on Ontario roads.

 There isn’t a special auto insurance rate for international drivers.
 Each insurance company has its own way of creating premiums.
 Expect to pay higher than average rates as you build insurance history in Ontario.